pkhruasu-ui/README/README.md

 I have too much pride( proven by friends ) so I probably need a therapy.

 #### Something I learn throughout my life
-1. Put yourself in environment that helps you grow, or grow your environment.
+1. Put yourself in an environment that helps you grow, or grow your own environment.
 (2014)
-2. You should get rewarded for things you are good at, monetary or not.
+2. You should be rewarded for things you are good at, monetary or not.
 (2015)
-3. Do not mistake friends with collegue.(2013)
+3. Do not mistake friends with collegues.(2013)
-4. Walk the line between self centric and people centric side.
+4. Walk the line between self centric and people centric.
 You don't want to be an ungrateful person or people pleaser.(2017)
 5. People don't change by you.
 They change themselves.(2011)
-6. Do not put too much emotional investment into something that does not have a good return in money or relationship.
+6. Do not put too much emotional investment into something that does not have a good return in _money or relationship_.
 (2018)
 7. Automate decision for small things like, for example where to park at the office, what to eat during lunch, or should we have meeting or not.
 (2014)